charliecalvert/JsObjects/JavaScript/Design/BridgeSailor/README.md

 **sailorBridge** and a **sailorBridgeExpert**.
 The essence of the pattern, however, is caught in the code above.

+##Bridges

+Why does the bridge pattern exist?

+For now, try looking at [this diagram](BridgeSailor.class.violet.html)

 ## ELF

 The **elf** object is used only to help you debug the program.
 All the